 Although their historical developments are parallel, the urban development of Letoon does not display a parallel development with Xanthos.
-In addition to the written documents, the sanctuaries contribute to keeping alive achievements from the near and distant past, due

-UNESCO World Heritage in Turkey to the spectacular oblations made in the area.
+In addition to the written documents, the sanctuaries contribute to keeping alive achievements from the near and distant past, due to the spectacular oblations made in the area.
 Also, the monuments and statues, dedicated to important individuals, mean that their names could be remembered for generations to come.
 Therefore, Letoon is one of the most remarkable examples in the world of an entire settlement organized around the concept of sanctity.